ypark9/yopa.page/content/blog/2026-09-21-where-should-agent-refusals-live.en.md

 Put the decision in backend authorization when the action is irreversible, physical, financial, outbound to a third party, or an egress of data.
 All five RoboHarm commands fall in that class, which is why the interesting question is not "did the model refuse" but "would anything have stopped the call".

+If you want the judgment itself to be cheap, a small judge model that returns a calibrated yes/no probability helps ([the model that only judges](/blog/2026-09-20-system-one-checker-models.html)).
+But its output is a probability, not a decision.
+Put a judge model in layer 3 and you have handed the refusal back to a probability, so use it in layers 1 and 2 to pre-filter calls and keep the final refusal in the authorization layer.

 Put it in the tool policy when the action is reversible but expensive, when you want shape and rate control, or when a human approval step is genuinely useful at that frequency.

 Use the prompt for preferences rather than rules, for low blast radius actions, and where latency rules out a round trip.
 Never leave the prompt as the only layer for anything in the first class.